 This paper is based on the LRP currently faced by the CN, a class I North American railroad.
-In this problem we aim to determine the route followed by each locomotive over a one-week planning horizon such that the total operational cost is minimized while satisfying power requirements, balancing the locomotive flows, and respecting train connections and locomotive maintenance.
+In this problem we aim to determine the route followed by each locomotive over a one-week planning horizon such that the total operational cost is minimized while satisfying the power requirements of a given train schedule, balancing the locomotive flows, and respecting train connections and locomotive maintenance.